 Okay people, hands up how many of you out there suffer from a mental illness?

-Well I’m going to wear my heart on my sleeve hare and I’m going to get personal with you, I myself suffer from mental health issues, and I have done for many years.
+Well I’m going to wear my heart on my sleeve here and I’m going to get real personal with you, I myself suffer from mental health issues, and I have done for many years.
 My two big escapes from it all involve music and film and I also know it’s the same for a lot of people out there who are in the same position.

 It makes me laugh because I find that people that have mental health issues are drawn more towards the Horror genre, I laugh because when you think about it you’d think that people with problems in their lives would maybe watch a comedy not something that involves, blood, guts and death.

 I’ve found that people, including myself, enjoy the escape that the Horror genre provides.
-No other genre does for its fans what the Horror genre does (well, maybe Superhero films which I also love), but I’ve always said that Horror just doesn’t offer scares and gore and monsters.
+No other genre does for its fans what the Horror genre does (well, maybe comicbook films which I also love), but I’ve always said that Horror just doesn’t offer scares and gore and monsters.
 No, no, no, there’s more than that to it.

 The Horror genre has it all, want some comedy then watch “Shaun Of The Dead”, want drama then watch “Carrie”, want romance then watch “Return Of The Living Dead 3”, you see where I’m going with this.
 The Horror genre has something for everyone, it also has an illustrious history that can’t be matched.